- What are standards and specifications?

 If the number is not known, the standards can be searched by subject area.
 Clicking on the subject will open the file, revealing more precise subjects.
 Click through until you find the one you want and click on view.

-The standards can be downloaded to a USB key.
+The standards can be downloaded.

 The SAE Handbook (Ref.
 TL 151 .S62 2005 v.1,2,3) contains surface vehicle standards, recommended practices and information reports.
 Each of these has a designation consisting of the letter J combined with a number.
 A typical number is <SAE J357 Oct99>.
 The index in front of volume 1 lists the standards in numerical order and tells which of the three volumes contains the standard, the section and the page.
 For example, J357 has the following information: <1:12.39>.
 This means it will be found in volume 1, in section 12, on page 39.
 Volume 1 also has a subject index.
 There is also an explanation on how to use the handbook in the front of the volume.
 Because the Handbook is published annually, some of the standards or reports may not be the most current edition available.
 The SAE website can be consulted for further information.